INFANT GROWTH AND DEVELOPMENT (0-1)

 - At six months old, a baby will sit upright without back support and makes one-syllable sounds (for example, “ma,” “da,” etc).

-- At 12 months old, a baby will walk with help and should know their own name.
+- At 12 months old, a baby will walk with assistance, some may begin walking unassisted, and should know their own name.
+This varies greatly from 9 months-18 months of age.

 20th Century psychologist Jean Piaget broke down the sensorimotor stage of development into 6 stages: